SenseTime-FVG/OpenDWM/README.md

 The highlights are as follows:

+1. **Transparent and reproducable training.** We provide complete training codes and configurations, allowing everyone to reproduce experiments, fine-tune on their own data, and customize development features as needed.

-1. **Significant improvement in the environmental diversity.** Through the use of multiple datasets, the model's generalization ability has been enhanced like never before.
+2. **Significant improvement in the environmental diversity.** Through the use of multiple datasets, the model's generalization ability has been enhanced like never before.
 Take the example of a generation task controlled by layout conditions, such as a snowy city street or a lakeside highway with distant snow mountains, these scenarios are impossible tasks for generative models trained with a single dataset.

-2. **Greatly improved generation quality.** Support for popular model architectures (SD 2.1, 3.5) enables more convenient utilization of the advanced pre-training generation capabilities within the community.
+3. **Greatly improved generation quality.** Support for popular model architectures (SD 2.1, 3.5) enables more convenient utilization of the advanced pre-training generation capabilities within the community.
 Various training techniques, including multitasking and self-supervision, allow the model to utilize the information in autonomous driving video data more effectively.

-3. **Convenient evaluation.** Evaluation follows the popular framework `torchmetrics`, which is easy to configure, develop, and integrate into the pipeline.
+4. **Convenient evaluation.** Evaluation follows the popular framework `torchmetrics`, which is easy to configure, develop, and integrate into the pipeline.
 Public configurations (such as FID, FVD on the nuScenes validation set) are provided to align other research works.

 Furthermore, our code modules are designed with high reusability in mind, for easy application in other projects.